laurencmendoza/felix-says/docs/planning.md

    a & b: User starts by watching the computer sequence, then repeats the sequence by pressing the buttons.

-   c: Player will lose if they enter the wrong sequence or spend too long finishing the sequence (after each correct button press a timer will check if they will enter next part of the sequence within 5 seconds)
+   c: Player will lose if they enter the wrong sequence.

-   d: Player will restart the game by clicking "Start Over" button
+   d: Player will restart the game by clicking "Start Over" button.

 2. What data will you need to keep track of throughout your game?

    The computer sequence
    The player's inputted sequence
-   The score (length of the last sequence correctly input by the player) The length of the computer sequence
+   The score (length of the last sequence correctly input by the player)
-   The length of the player's sequence

 3. Which elements of the game will require event listeners?